 How should I store my CBD and what is the normal shelf life?

-Choosing safe CBD products for yourself or a loved can be difficult, especially when it comes to laws.
-CANVIVA works hard to keep your up to date with answers to the most frequently asked questions about CBD legal issues.
+Choosing safe plant-based therapy products for yourself or a loved can be difficult, especially when it comes to laws.
+CANVIVA works hard to keep you up to date with answers to the most frequently asked questions about legal issues.

 Is CBD legal or illegal?